 A seat can look fine after a collision and still need to go.
 Some manufacturers say replace it after any crash.
 Others draw narrower lines.
 Either way, the answer should come from the seat manual and the manufacturer, not from a quick look in the driveway.

-What you do in those first few days can follow the case for months.
-That is also a good time to avoid the common mistakes after a car accident that hurt your claim, especially if the crash led to medical treatment or a dispute about fault.
+It is also worth knowing the common mistakes after a car accident that hurt your claim, especially if the crash led to medical treatment or a dispute about fault.

 Common Questions About NJ Car Seat Laws